 - Inferior petrosal sinus sampling (IPSS) can determine whether a tumor is ACTH secreting

-- Imaging recommendations: MRI without and with contrast with detailed images of the sella.
-Thin-cut CT of the sinuses or sella may be helpful for delineating sphenoid sinus anatomy prior to transsphenoidal resection and during intraoperative navigation
+- Thin-cut CT imaging of the sinuses or sella can be helpful for delineating sphenoid sinus anatomy before transsphenoidal resection and during intraoperative navigation

 For more information, please see the corresponding chapter in Radiopaedia.